dynobo/normcap/README.md

 ## Use Python package

-As an _alternative_ to a prebuilt package from above you can install the [NormCap Python package](https://pypi.org/project/normcap/) for **Python >=3.9**, but it is a bit more complicated:
+As an _alternative_ to the prebuilt packages above, you can install the [NormCap Python package](https://pypi.org/project/normcap/) for **Python >=3.9**, but it requires more setup:

 #### On Linux